An ovarian cyst is a sac filled with fluid that forms on or inside an ovary.

 Cysts in women who are still having periods are more likely to go away.
 A complex cyst in a woman who is past menopause has a higher risk of being cancer.
 Cancer is very unlikely with a simple cyst.

 Complications have to do with the condition causing the cysts.
 Complications can occur with cysts that:

-Call for an appointment with your health care provider if:
+Call your provider if:

-Also call for an appointment if the following symptoms have been present on most days for at least 2 weeks:
+Also call your provider if you have had following on most days for at least 2 weeks:

-If you are not trying to get pregnant and you often get functional cysts, you can prevent them by taking hormone medications (such as birth control pills), which prevent follicles from growing.
+If you are not trying to get pregnant and you often get functional cysts, you can prevent them by taking birth control pills.
+These pills prevent follicles from growing.

 Reviewed By: John D. Jacobson, MD, Professor of Obstetrics and Gynecology, Loma Linda University School of Medicine, Loma Linda Center for Fertility, Loma Linda, CA. Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.